You can create a dataset collection from Python using the

 print(dataset.error_message())

-At this point you should have a directory (folder) on your file system called “things.ds” it will contain a collection.json file.
+At this point you should have a directory (folder) on your file system called “things.ds” it will contain a collection.json file and several other JSON documents for managing the collection.